Cherreads

 The creature lifted its fractured hand.

-Kenji felt himself thinning again.
+Kenji felt himself pulling apart again.

-"What happens if I do nothing?"
+"What happens if I do nothing?" he asked, his voice distant in his own ears.

 She looked at him.